formr/formr/README.md

 ## Features

-- Create complex forms with server-side processing and validation in only minutes
+- Create complex forms with server-side processing and validation in only seconds
 - Bootstrap ready; automatically wrap all of your form elements and messages in Bootstrap classes
 - Instantly make one field required, all fields required, or all but one field required
 - Built-in `POST` validation rules, including validating email, comparisons, slugging and hashing
 - Automatically build and format `label` tags, saving lots of time
 - Create and validate radio groups and checkbox arrays in seconds
 - Automatically wrap field elements in `p`, `div`, `ul`, `ol`, `dl`, Bootstrap's `.form-control` or roll your own
+- Extensible: easily create and save your own field element wrappers
-- Extensible: roll your own form &amp; validation sets and dropdown menus and share 'em with others
+- Extensible: easily create and save your own dropdown menus
-- Extensible: easily create your own field element wrappers
+- Extensible: easily create and save your own form & validation sets
+- Upload images: resize, rename, and create thumbnails
 - Send plain text and HTML emails
-- Upload and resize images
 - Generate CSRF tokens and set the expiration time
 - Object-oriented; supports multiple forms per page
 - Little helpers to assist in building, layout, testing and debugging